Guide to Work, Study, Travel and Living Abroad

 Pilgrim church and kitchen garden in Puente la Reina, Navarra.

 The Camino in Navarra passes through Roncesvalles, Pamplona, Puente la Reina, Estella, the Monastery of Irache (with its fountain flowing with monastic wine as a reward to pilgrims for making it this far), Torres del Rio, and Viana.
 The terrain goes from the mountain pass of the Pyrenees to rolling hills of vineyards and wheat fields.
-Common views are kitchen gardens with rows of staked tomatoes and red peppers and large green leafy vegetables such as mustard and turnip greens.
+Common views are kitchen gardens with rows of staked tomatoes, red peppers, and large green leafy vegetables such as mustard and turnip greens.

 Navarra is a mix of Basque and French influences.
-Trout, from the region’s many rivers, is a favorite here.
-Navarrese especially like to prepare their trout stuffed with slices of jamon Serrano—that Prosciutto-like-but-nuttier succulent cured Spanish pork—before putting it on the grill to cook and crisp.
-Navarrese also love their local vegetables, such as red peppers, asparagus, artichokes, and green beans.
-These often turn up simply roasted with olive oil, garlic, and lemon, or in a menestre de verduras, a great mix of vegetables sautéed together in oil and garlic.
+Trout, from the region's many rivers, is a favorite here.
+Navarrese especially likes to prepare their trout stuffed with slices of jamon Serrano — that Prosciutto-like-but-nuttier succulent cured Spanish pork — before putting it on the grill to cook and crisp.
+Navarrese also loves their local vegetables, such as red peppers, asparagus, artichokes, and green beans.
+These often turn up roasted with olive oil, garlic, and lemon, or menestre de verduras, a great mix of vegetables sautéed together in oil and garlic.
 More often than not, a slice of jamon Serrano sits atop the vegetables when brought to the table.

-The varieties of grapes that you walk past in Navarra can be Tempranillo, Garnacha, Graciano, Mazuelo, Merlot, and Cabernet Sauvignon for red wines, and Viura, Garnacha Blanca, and Chardonnay for white wines.
-Around Puente la Reina, especially the vineyards of neighboring Obanos, are some truly exceptional reds.
-On my evening in Puente la Reina I asked the waitress to uncork the best local vintage the rural restaurant had and she returned with Viña Orvalaiz, a velvety full-bodied red whose fruit and mineral notes tasted the same as the sunshine and earth I’d soaked up on my walk that day through vineyards and red pepper fields.
+The grape varieties you walk past in Navarra include Tempranillo, Garnacha, Graciano, Mazuelo, Merlot, and Cabernet Sauvignon for red wines and Viura, Garnacha Blanca, and Chardonnay for white wines.
+Around Puente la Reina, especially the vineyards of neighboring Obanos, are some genuinely exceptional reds.
+On my evening in Puente la Reina, I asked the waitress to uncork the best local vintage the rural restaurant had.
+She returned with Viña Orvalaiz, a velvety, full-bodied red whose fruit and mineral notes tasted like the sunshine and earth I'd soaked up on my walk that day through vineyards and red pepper fields.

-Bodegas Irache maintains the pilgrim’s fountain near the old Cistercian monastery of Irache on the Camino just outside of Estella.
-There you have a choice of a moderate measure of wine or a good helping of fresh water from the winery’s fountain.
-The miraculous juxtaposition of water and wine, with echoes of Jesus’ first miracle, delight many.
-You do not need to be religious, though, to take a sip, but simply a pilgrim.
+Bodegas Irache maintains the pilgrim's fountain near the old Cistercian monastery of Irache on the Camino just outside Estella.
+There, you can choose between a moderate measure of wine or a good helping of fresh water from the winery's fountain.
+The miraculous juxtaposition of water and wine, with echoes of Jesus' first miracle, delights many.
+You do not need to be religious, though, to take a sip; you can simply be a pilgrim.

 Rioja